rxbn/kube-schema.nvim/README.md

 - On opening a YAML file, the plugin scans for `apiVersion` and `kind`.
 - It matches these against built-in Kubernetes resources and CRDs.
 - The correct JSON schema(s) are combined and injected into the `yamlls` LSP client.
+- If the file does not look Kubernetes-related yet, the plugin keeps a light-weight watch and upgrades once `apiVersion`/`kind` appear.
-- As you edit, the schema updates live.
+- As you edit, the schema updates live (debounced to avoid unnecessary LSP churn).
 - Temporary schema files are cleaned up on exit.

 ---